 The Most Frequent Question: Agents

 I should first admit that the world has changed (oh, wow!) since I last went looking for an agent.
 Some of the rules have changed but some of them have not.
-The agent I found is my agent today, thirty years later.
+The agent I found stayed my agent for over forty years.
 But let’s take a look at the advice I have been dispensing to young writers all these years and see how it stands up.
 Here’s what I tell them.